 Subtraction plots of the normalised acute lesions for the (A) female and male patient sample and (B) female and male neglect patient sample, respectively.
 Subtraction maps were overlaid on an axial view of the ch2bet-template in MRIcron (Rorden & Brett, 2000).
 The voxels’ colours indicate the percentage of relative frequency difference between the patient groups.
 The number given above each slice refers to the z-coordinate in MNI space.

-Figure 3 depicts the voxels whose damage status was significantly correlated with worse behavioural scores, as assessed via VLBM analyses using mass-univariate general linear models.
+Figure 3 depicts the voxels whose damage status was significantly correlated with worse behavioural scores, as assessed via VLBM analyses using mass-univariate general linear models in NiiStat.
 Across all patients, 4232 voxels survived the correction and reached significance.
 The majority of those voxels is located surround the IPL, STG, the posterior Superior Temporal Sulcus (pSTS) and their associated WM fibre tracts.
 In the female patient subgroup, a total of 323 mostly grey matter voxels clustered around the pSTS and STG reached significance.
 In the male subsample, damage to a population of 273 voxels that are mainly located in WM tracts surrounding the IPL and between the STG and Middle Temporal Gyrus (MTG) were significantly associated with neglect severity.

 Figure 3: Statistical voxel-wise lesion-behaviour mapping (VLBM) results